Frequently asked questions

 All students at Uppsala University are covered by accident insurance while on the university premises and on their way to and from school.

-Uppsala University students who have paid the tuition fee are insured through the university via Kammarkollegiet.
+Uppsala University students who have paid the tuition fee, or receive a scholarship for the tuition fee, are insured through the university via Kammarkollegiet, FAS+.
 Students are covered for accidents, emergency medical and dental care, transportation home in the event of an accident, liability, legal rights and up to SEK 20 000 in property.
 The insurance applies 24 hours a day, seven days a week in the Schengen area, with the exception of property coverage which only applies in Sweden.